microsoft/hlsl-specs/proposals/0024-opacity-micromaps.md

 - Test use and value of new flags using ast-dump
 - Test that new flag values in intrinsics and RayQuery template argument make it through to appropriate DXIL operation arguments.
+- Test optional template argument to RayQuery generates appropriate DXIL opreation and that the optional flag makes it through to the argument list.
 - Use D3DReflect test to verify new flag value in `RaytracingPipelineConfig1` subobject `Flags` field.
 - Use D3DReflect test to verify min shader model of 6.9 when new ray flag has